isb-cgc/readthedocs/docs/source/sections/data/TCGA-images.rst

 ################

 .. note::
    All tissue slide images from the TCGA program are currently unavailable for viewing.
+(Diagnostic images will display.)

 Over 30,000 TCGA tissue slide images in `SVS <http://openslide.org/formats/aperio/>`_ format, are also available in GCS, in the open-access bucket `gs://gdc-tcga-phs000178-open/ <https://console.cloud.google.com/storage/browser/gdc-tcga-phs000178-open/>`_.